LISTEN TO MF DOOM “MM..FOOD” ON SPOTIFY

 This is part of the Cooking The Album project for MF DOOM’s MM..FOOD.

 But it’s, it’s very good, it’s very healthy

 This track is a perfect example of drew me to MF DOOM in the first place.
+It’s part of a three-track album break that also includes “Filet-O-Rapper” and “Fig Leaf Bicarbonate.”
 Found vocals laid in over a killer production track.
 In this case, as per the album’s theme, the samples are food-related.
 Specifically, a collaged promotion for “edible wrappers” which appears to be some sort of packaging one could consume rather than throw away.
 The brilliance lies in DOOM’s assemblage of these spoken snippets into a surreal commercial and, of course, the play on “wrapper/rapper”.
 Plus you gotta love a track that ends with a “and eat more chitlins” sample.